 Government created a mechanism to delay the inevitable – deferral accounts, or regulatory accounts by which BC Hydro could shift costs out of its current operating books, to be cleared at some point in the future when electricity rates would be increased.
 Two Orders in Council were made effective April 1, 2004 (no joke), in which the BCUC was directed to allow BC Hydro and BC Transmission Corp. to create the first of the deferral accounts.

 Roll forward to the present.
 The financial damage to BC Hydro and to the BC economy is laid out with painful clarity in BC Hydro’s 2015 Annual Report.
 Deferral accounts total $5,433 million; long term debt $16,896 million; long term energy purchase commitments $53,817 million.
 That adds up to 76 billion dollars.
 We won’t even get into the $8.335 billion Site C in this article except to note that it has its own deferral account with $441 million in it already.

 BC Hydro needs a series of significant rate increases to repair this economic disaster.
 But fearing the electoral consequences, and ignoring the economic consequences, Premier Christy Clark has put a lid on rate increases until well after the 2017 election, allowing 9% in fiscal 2015, then dropping to 6%, with subsequent caps of 4%, 3.5%, and 3%.

 In the meantime, as continuous as the stream flows that produce it, expensive IPP electricity flows into BC Hydro, and unrecovered cash flows out.

-Arthur Caldicott is an independent energy analyst.
+Arthur Caldicott is an independent energy analyst in Victoria, BC.